BurakSomuncu/embed-youtube/README.md

 - I'm new on Android Developer Community but I have knowledge about coding.

+Where the name comes from?

+- It's just a random name that popped-up in my head.

-## That's it for now!
+## And that's it for now!

 Thank you for looking into it!
-Oh and before you go, when I release the app you can give me feedbacks from my [twitter](https://twitter.com/besomuncu) and send bug reports from Issues section!
+Oh and before you go, when I release the app you can give me feedbacks from my [Twitter](https://twitter.com/besomuncu) and send bug reports from Issues section!